 Amounts due to related parties have no fixed terms of repayment, are unsecured and are non-interest bearing, with the exception of invoices received from CF Minerals.
 This related party has implemented a policy whereby invoices are due upon receipt and past due accounts may be subject to interest of 1.5% per month.
-No such payables are included in the balance due as at July 31, 2021 and July 31, 2020.
+All payables to CF Minerals are current as at July 31, 2022 and 2021, and have not incurred any interest charge.